ROBERT RUND - Biography

 “Song of the contest – again.
 For the record, we loved it in Nashville [2001 International Convention] and declared it the song of the contest last year [2002 Portland International Convention], but now everyone else seems to have fallen in love with “What More Can a Soldier Give?” by GOTCHA!
 Now the quartet’s most requested song, the piece looks to have a long working life ahead of it.”

 – The Harmonizer Magazine, September/October 2003

-Robert Rund leads an independent consulting firm, R2C2 , applying creative process and solid business acumen to serve individuals and organizations interested in identifying and meeting their strategic objectives.
+Robert Rund has also led an independent consulting firm, R2C2, for over twenty years, applying creative process and solid business acumen to serve individuals and organizations interested in identifying and meeting their strategic objectives.
 He draws on extensive experience across both the for-profit and not-for-profit sectors, having served performing artists, schools, arts institutions and corporations.
 He has consistently demonstrated that vision can be materialized through self-awareness, creative planning and tapping into new solutions in this dynamic environment.

 Robert has served as the President and Head of School of the American Boychoir School in Princeton New Jersey.
 For over seventy-three years, The American Boychoir has been regarded as the United States’ premier concert boys’ choir and one of the finest boychoirs in the world.
 In addition to maintaining an active national and international touring schedule, the ensemble performs and records regularly with such world-class artists and ensembles as the New York Philharmonic, Boston Symphony Orchestra, Philadelphia Orchestra, soprano Jessye Norman, pop diva Beyoncé, jazz vocalist and conductor Bobby McFerrin and Sir Paul McCartney.